sara-nl/spicercourse/conclusion.md

    - :metal: software portablity and reproducability of your results
 - ran your analysis by fetching data on the fly directly from dCache with use of `dCache macaroons`
    - :muscle: Integration with scalable external storage
-- ran the same analysis on multiple platforms (no vendor lock-in)
+- ran the same analysis on another platform (no vendor lock-in)
    - :vulcan_salute: Interoperability with existing platforms

 > **_Food for brain:_**